proofdict/proof-dictionary/README.md

 ### Update

+If you want to update the rule from your dictionary, you can edit it by following steps:

 1. Visit [_data/proofdict][]
 2. Select the file for updating
 3. Edit the file by click ![Edit this file](docs/assets/pencil.png) icon